Hansjörg Kunze

 Hansjörg Kunze (born 28 December 1959) is a German track and field athlete.
 He represented East Germany as a long distance runner.

-His biggest success was the bronze medal in the 5,000 meter run at the 1988 Summer Olympics in Seoul, Korea.
+His biggest success was the bronze medal in the 5000 meter run at the 1988 Summer Olympics in Seoul, Korea.
 He represented Empor Rostock sport club.

-He had a spectacular win on 9 September 1981 in Rieti, Italy, when he set a European record in the 5,000 meter run with a time of 13:10.40 and beat Kenyan Henry Rono who had dominated that season.
+He had a notable win on 9 September 1981 in Rieti, Italy, when he set a European record in the 5000 meter run with a time of 13:10.40 and beat Kenyan Henry Rono who had dominated that season.
 With this win he also set himself apart from his longtime rival in East Germany, Werner Schildhauer.